minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-papertube.md

 The tube was shredded about in one minute.

 I also made a bigger tube with news paper.
-I rolled the sides on top of another and put some kibbles in between the layers.
-I secured every layer with masking tape and when the tube was finished, I secured both ends with masking tape to keep the kibbles in.
+I rolled the sides on top of another and put some kibble in between the layers.
+I secured every layer with masking tape and when the tube was finished, I secured both ends with masking tape to keep the kibble in.

-It took Miki about 10 minutes to get all the kibbles out.
+It took Miki about 10 minutes to get all the kibble out.

 ---